-10 Alternative-Crust Pizza Recipes That Are Super Healthy (and Taste Fantastic)
+10 Alternative-Crust Pizza Recipes That Taste Fantastic

 Pizza is synonymous with fun, but we’re not going to pretend that a classic New York slice is exactly a wholesome entree.
 Generally made with white flour, that kind of pizza — while extremely tasty — is often topped with processed meats and cheeses.
 This party staple relies on a scant amount of canned tomatoes for fiber and vitamins, which really isn’t enough for a balanced meal.
 Of course, it doesn’t have to be that way: pizza can, indeed, be a healthy choice.

-So we set out to find the healthiest, tastiest pizza recipes around so that you can really enjoy your pizza night and feel great afterwards, too.
+So we set out to find the healthiest, tastiest pizza recipes around so that you can really enjoy your pizza night and feel great afterward, too.
 From carrots in the crust and sauce to an inventive use of spaghetti squash, these pizza recipes are as delicious as they are good for you — and we think that’s something worth celebrating.